phetsims/phet-info/doc/phet-software-design-patterns.md

 Interested developers: MK, DB, JO, JB, SR, CK, MB

+## Dependency Injection

+SR was an advocate of this in https://github.com/phetsims/tasks/issues/952.
+Clarify which form of dependency injection, and some examples of where it's currently used in PhET sims.

 ## Dispose

 when to implement `dispose`, use of `this.dispose{{TypeName}}`, chaining to supertype `dispose`, typical order of disposal